jlesauce/TeleInfoReader/README.md

 $ sudo cat /dev/ttyAMA0
 ```

 This should output the data collected from Linky.
-If nothing returned, then serial link is probably
-not well configured.
+If nothing returned, then serial link is probably not well configured.

 ## How to create database on Raspberry

+The application collects the TeleInfo frames and stores them into a local database called `teleinfodb`.
+This database
+should be created and configured manually on the Raspberry Pi.

 ### Install MariaDB server locally